 Stages of Canine Optic Nerve Hypoplasia

-In the severe stage, affected dogs may have complete blindness in one or both eyes.
-They may also have difficulty focusing their eyes and have involuntary eye movements.
+In the severe stage, affected dogs usually have complete blindness in one or both eyes.
+They might also have difficulty focusing their eyes and have involuntary eye movements.

 Treatment for Canine Optic Nerve Hypoplasia

-Medications may be prescribed to help manage any associated pain or discomfort.
+Medications can be prescribed to help manage any associated pain or discomfort.

-Regular veterinary check- ups can help to identify any potential vision problems early on.
+Regular veterinary check-ups can help identify any potential vision problems early on.